mike-north/ember-octane-workshop/notes/07-first-action.md

 Seems like it should work.
 Let's try it!

-Oops! we'll get an error.
+Oops!
+We'll get an error.

 ```
 login-form.js:23 Uncaught TypeError: this.handleSignIn is not a function